 - You can now earn CLE credits for pro bono work!

-The Partner’s in Pro Bono Program will kick-off with a virtual orientation on Tuesday, October 6th from 4:30 pm – 6:00 pm.
+The Partner’s in Pro Bono Program kicks off with a fall orientation annually.
 At the orientation, attorney mentors will have an opportunity to meet with their assigned student mentee and receive their case assignment.
 In addition, the orientation will provide an opportunity to discuss program goals and expectations along with some essential tips for working with pro bono clients.

 For more information about the program or to register, please contact Cindy Morales Kerben at firstname.lastname@example.org or (702) 386-1413.
 Please indicate the area of law in which you can take a new pro bono case.